Prince Tarkten, a fable for those who are no longer children.

 Friends asked how my novel was coming along and I told them I was working on structure, that I had to understand structure to write my novel.

-My friends smiled politely.
-I wondered if they thought I was avoiding my novel.
+My friends smiled politely and I wondered if they thought I was avoiding my novel.
 I wondered about that too, but pressed on.

 After sinking my head into an ocean of story structure, I emerged with a bone-deep understanding of what makes a plot work.
 And I don’t want to keep this treasure to myself.